MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 - Review network bandwidth and quality of service (QoS) requirements: [QoS on Teams Devices](/microsoftteams/devices/qos-on-teams-devices)

-- If your organization utilizes a proxy, you need the proxy address or proxy auto-configuration (PAC) file url.
+- If your organization utilizes a proxy, you need the proxy address or proxy autoconfiguration (PAC) file url

-- If your organization utilizes certificates for network access, you will need those for a successful setup.
+- If your organization utilizes certificates for network access, you need the certificates for a successful setup

 > [!IMPORTANT]